vigevenoj/quakes/README.md

 To Do
 ---

-* Get feed from http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php every 5 minutes
-* Get location data from owntracks
-* Get admin-specified "interesting" locations and their boundaries
+* Get additional admin-specified "interesting" locations and their boundaries
+ * Home location
+ * Nearby volcanoes
 * Calculate if there are any new earthquakes close enough to the locations we are monitoring
 * Save new earthquakes
 * Send notification to subscribers
+ * Pushover API
+ * Slack messages